PacktPublishing/Hands-On-Deep-Learning-with-Apache-Spark/README.md

 **Build and deploy distributed deep learning applications on Apache Spark**

+## What is this book about?
-## Deep Learning is a subset of Machine Learning where data sets with several layers of complexity can be processed.
+Deep Learning is a subset of Machine Learning where data sets with several layers of complexity can be processed.
 This book teaches you the different techniques using which deep learning solutions can be implemented at scale, on Apache Spark.
 This will help you gain experience of implementing your deep learning models in many real-world use cases.

 This book covers the following exciting features:
 * Understand the basics of deep learning